jonnyhoeven/cheviot-portfolio/README.md

 Looking for the cheapest cold start solution Next.js app.

 I'm using Github Actions to run code inspection and tests.
-Gooogle Cloud Build to build and deploy the app to Cloud Run.
+Google Cloud Build to build and deploy the app to Cloud Run.
 The app is hosted on Cloud Run and should use Cloudflare for DNS and CDN.

 ## Todo